banzaicloud/istio-operator/README.md

 # Istio-operator

-Istio-operator is a Kubernetes operator for [Istio](https://istio.io/) to deploy and manage Istio resources for a Kubernetes cluster.
+Istio-operator is a Kubernetes operator to deploy and manage [Istio](https://istio.io/) resources for a Kubernetes cluster.

 ## Installation